Scotiabank's Ombudsman provides an impartial final review of unresolved complaints made by Scotiabank customers.

 Should the Ombudsman identify any Scotiabank products or policies that led to the complaint, he/she may raise a systemic issue with the appropriate business line and may follow up to ensure an appropriate change has been made to prevent similar complaints in future.

-The Ombudsman will produce an annual report to the Audit Committee of Scotiabank’s Board of Directors.
+The Ombudsman will produce a semi-annual report to the Audit Committee of Scotiabank’s Board of Directors.

 The Ombudsman will maintain a webpage on the Scotiabank website that will include current contact information for the Office of the Ombudsman, the Terms of Reference and Annual Reports.

 Confidentiality of the Ombudsman process is an important and long-standing principle.
 Confidentiality of the process helps to ensure the Ombudsman’s impartiality and facilitates cooperation throughout the investigation.
 By maintaining a process that ensures confidentiality for both parties, the Ombudsman can promote open and honest dialogue.

 By submitting a complaint to the Ombudsman, the customer agrees to allow the Ombudsman and his/her staff to discuss the complaint with the executive/area of business at Scotiabank, as well as experts or consultants as required to assist the Ombudsman with the investigation and resolution of complaints.

 During the course of a review, while all official documents will be shared freely with both parties, items of a proprietary nature (such as personal notes) will be made available to the Ombudsman but will not be shared with other parties.

 Not only is all correspondence between customers and the Ombudsman to be kept confidential by both parties, the files of the Ombudsman are confidential and are protected from disclosure for all purposes unless mandated by law.
 In addition, neither the Ombudsman nor his/her staff will be called to testify in any subsequent legal or other proceeding, or to provide documents into the public record.